-Revisiting Word Count in 2019
+Word Count & SEO: What Content Marketers Need To Consider

 - More links lead to better rankings (and more organic traffic).

-It seems what might be ranking the website is not so much the content length itself (though it for sure helps to be competitive with the Page 1 results), but firstly the amount of links the page received.
+It seems what might be ranking the website is not so much about the content length itself but more about the number of links the page received.

-Guides, skyscrapers, pillar pages, and content hubs make the most interesting link targets, thus it is recommended to create the most conclusive, interesting, and in-depth piece of content on the web and run an extensive outreach campaign for it.
+Guides, skyscrapers, pillar pages, and content hubs make the most interesting link targets.
+Thus, it is recommended to create the most conclusive, interesting, and in-depth piece of content on the web and run an extensive outreach campaign for it.

-Making it sexy might not even need more words – but more targeting, better graphics, or detailed results of market research.
+Making it sexy might not even need more words.
+Instead, it might just be a matter of more accurate targeting, better graphics, or detailed market research results.

-Answer Search Intent Effectively by Starting Your Article with the Most Important Information
+Answer Search Intent Effectively By Starting Your Article With The Most Important Information

 Ahrefs’ advice on content length: